Argot-Vierer/new-API-app/README.md

 ## English Documentation 🇬🇧

+Saddly, the code was written by the AI.

 ### Project Overview
 A web application that allows users to browse data from the Monster Hunter World game using the MHW-DB API.
 The application displays information about monsters, weapons, armor, and items from the game.